Skip to Content

 Family Camp 🧸

 Third, family camp is a great spot for all the feral nomad children to form packs.
-They may run you over if you cut through family camp without paying attention.
+They may run you over if you cut through the family camp without paying attention.
 If you have kids on the road that you need to socialize, this is where you camp.

 Quiet Camp 🤫

-Lastly, quiet camp exists on the fringe.
+Lastly, a quiet camp exists on the fringe.
 While its name suggests silence, it doesn’t mean it will be fully silent.
 You will still be able to hear sound camp from quiet camp.
 It’s quiet camp because the music does not originate there.

 If you aim for quiet camp, it’s helpful to have a few people to park with already.
 Being quiet, it tends to attract more introverts.
 So, if you’re looking to meet people here, it’s helpful to know someone first.